Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Installation youth sponsorship programs facilitate the integration of military connected youth to new surroundings during moves.
 Primarily directed to preteen and teenaged youth, installation youth programs give youth information and materials on programs and services available at their new location.
 Where available, youth can exchange emails, talk on the phone or chat online with other youth.
 The youth program staff at your new installation can offer more information on the youth sponsorship program.
 Families with children may also want to visit Military Kids Connect, an online community for military children and youth.
 The site offers games, videos and links to teen-led installation tours.

-If you have "hard copy" orders and have not been contacted by a sponsor, contact your gaining command to request one.
-Your sponsor will be the primary point of contact for Welcome Information on your new Command, Joint Base Pearl Harbor Hickam area.
-Ensure you contact you sponsor as soon as possible before leaving for Hawaii.
+If you have hard copy orders and have not been contacted by a sponsor, contact your gaining command to request one.
+Your sponsor will be the primary point of contact for welcome information for your new command and the Joint Base Pearl Harbor Hickam area.
+Be sure to contact your sponsor as soon as possible before leaving for Hawaii.

-On arrival report to your command and have your orders stamped with the date and time reported.
-Then check with your Command Pay and Personnel Administrator (CPPA) for PSD Pearl Harbor assistance with all your orders, records and receipts.
-It is essential that PSD process your paperwork within the first two days of your arrival, three at the absolute maximum.
+On arrival, report to your command and have your orders stamped with the date and time reported.
+Then check with your command pay and personnel administrator for Personnel Support Detachment Pearl Harbor assistance with all your orders, records and receipts.
+It is essential that PSD process your paperwork within the first two days of your arrival (or three at the absolute maximum).
 Personnel need to update their account immediately to avoid delays and possible adverse effects on your pay.

-There are no Post Office boxes available on base.
-Until you have a permanent address you should have your mail forwarded to your new command.
+There are no post office boxes available on base.
+Until you have a permanent address, please forward your mail to your new command.

-Contact NAVSUP Regional Mail Center at firstname.lastname@example.org for a temporary mailing address.
-Temporary boxes that are available for 120 days for active duty personnel at no charge at Joint Base Pearl Harbor Hickam, Naval Base Fleet Mail Center located in Building 479.
-Military Personnel may forward their mail to their gaining Command.
-For further General Mailing Information contact 808-473-7919/7912.
-Active duty personnel may add spouses on the mail list for the temporary box.
+Please contact Navy Supply Systems Command regional mail center at firstname.lastname@example.org for a temporary mailing address.
+Temporary boxes are available for 120 days for active-duty personnel at no charge at Joint Base Pearl Harbor Hickam, Naval Base Fleet Mail Center and are located in Building 479.
+Military personnel may also forward their mail to their gaining command.
+For further general mailing information, please call 808-473-7919/7912.
+Active-duty personnel may add spouses to the mail list for the temporary box.
 Please check with your sponsor for procedures.

-If you are an active duty Air Force member, Air National Guard or Air Force Reserve personnel on extended active duty over 15 days under Title 10, USC (assistance is limited to emergencies incidental to, or resulting from applicant’s active duty tour), retired Air Force member, spouse of an active duty Air Force member (with a POA), you may apply for Air Force Aid assistance online.
+If you are an active-duty Air Force member, Air National Guard or Air Force Reserve personnel on extended active duty over 15 days under Title 10, United States Cavalry (whose assistance is limited to emergencies incidental to or resulting from the applicant’s active-duty tour), retired Air Force member or spouse of an active-duty Air Force member with a point of contact, you may apply for Air Force Aid assistance online.

-The Air Force Personnel Accountability and Assessment System (AFPAAS) (https://afpaas.af.mil/) Standardizes a method for the Air Force to account, assess, manage, and monitor the recovery process for Airman and their families affected and /or scattered by a wide-spread catastrophic event.
+The Air Force Personnel Accountability and Assessment System standardizes a method for the Air Force to account, assess, manage and monitor the recovery process for Airmen and their families affected and/or scattered by a wide-spread catastrophic event.
 The AFPAAS provides valuable information to all levels of the Air Force chain of command, allowing commanders to make strategic decisions which facilitate a return to stability.